0-complexity/openvcloud_installer/docs/Migration-script.md

 ### saving the data
 --------------------
-To save and upload the cluster data, on the old enviroment ovc_master docker run the command:
+To save and upload the cluster data, on the old environment ovc_master docker run the command:

 ```bash
 backup --save --url http://webdav-url/